lockss/lockss-turtles/README.rst

 Commands that are `Deploying Plugins`_ expect one or more plugin registry layer IDs.
 The list of plugin registry layer IDs to target is derived from:

-*  The plugin registry layer IDs listed as |JAR| options.
+*  The plugin registry layer IDs listed as |LAYER| options.

-*  The plugin registry layer IDs found in the files listed as |JARS| options.
+*  The plugin registry layer IDs found in the files listed as |LAYERS| options.

 As a convenience, the following synonyms also exist: